mautrix/docs/gomuks/installation.md

 gomuks web requires having `ffmpeg` and `ffprobe` in `$PATH` to generate metadata when sending video files.

+The Android wrapper does not currently come with the backend, which means you have to run the backend elsewhere.
+Something like a Raspberry Pi plus Tailscale (or another Wireguard solution) for external connectivity usually works nicely.

 Direct links to latest CI binaries:

 * gomuks legacy: